bernardoleite/answer-extraction-and-qg/README.md

 5. Open a Pull Request

 ## License
+### Project
 This project is released under the **General Public License Version 3.0 (or later)**.
 For details, please see the file [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) in the root directory.

 Additionaly, this project includes third party software components: [stanza](https://github.com/stanfordnlp/stanza), [KeyBERT](https://github.com/MaartenGr/KeyBERT), [spacy-clausie](https://github.com/mmxgn/spacy-clausie.git), and [T5](https://github.com/google-research/text-to-text-transfer-transformer) model.
 Each of these software components have their own license.
 Please see [stanza/license](https://github.com/stanfordnlp/stanza/blob/main/LICENSE), [KeyBERT/license](https://github.com/MaartenGr/KeyBERT/blob/master/LICENSE), [spacy-clausie/license](https://github.com/mmxgn/spacy-clausie/blob/master/License.txt), and [T5](https://github.com/google-research/text-to-text-transfer-transformer/blob/main/LICENSE) correspondingly.

+### Commercial Purposes
-**Note**: A commercial license may also be available for use in industrial projects and collaborations that do not wish to use the GPL v3 (or later).
+A commercial license may also be available for use in industrial projects, collaborations or distributors of proprietary software that do not wish to use an open-source license.
 Please contact the author if you are interested.

 ## References
 If you use this software in your research/job/work, please kindly cite our project: